Market and trends

 The food retail trade in Sweden is a mature market in which Axfood is the second largest player – a position that has strengthened in recent years.
 The competition is fierce and has grown in recent years with the emergence of discount stores, the establishment of e-commerce, and the increase in Swedes who eat out more.

-Sustainability a matter of course
+Trend 4: Sustainability and responsibility – a matter of course

-Value for money – more than just price
+Trend 5: Value for money – more than just price

 Axfood’s chains have different core customer groups, but what they all share in common is that value for money is not about just the lowest price.
 Some customers prefer ease of shopping and like new solutions such as self-scanning and e-commerce.
 For others it is important to find their favourite brands at low prices or to gain inspiration, learn about new trends, and get good service in stores.
 Axfood’s customers are generally very price-conscious.
 According to Axfood’s brand survey, “low prices” are ranked as most important, closely followed by “high quality”.

 Aspects such as an appealing and organic assortment, attentive service, friendly staff and food inspiration all enhance customers’ perceptions of value for money.
 As the saying goes, time is money.
 One in four customers does not want to stand in a queue in a checkout lane and is happy to pay to have their groceries picked, packed and delivered home.